JGarciaOrju/JGarciaOrju/README.md

 <!--Intro start-->

 <p align="left">
-🎓 Systems engineering student in the eighth semester.
+🎓 Ninth-semester systems engineering student.

 💻 Currently looking for a position to gain experience as a web developer.